wpmetabox/docsv2/docs/tutorials/create-simple-listing-meta-box-wp-grid-builder.md

 ![Activate Meta Box plugin](https://i.imgur.com/BjrWQ5L.png)

-## Step 1: Create a new custom post type and custom fields
+## 1. Creating a new custom post type and custom fields

 Go to **Meta Box** > **Post Types** to create a new post type for your restaurants.